 The most commonly discussed symptoms of ASD are linked to social behavior — or the child’s ability to simply be present and engaged with a parent.
 But social behaviors can be affected when a baby is experiencing difficulty with their senses.

 Normally developing babies, for instance, should be able to meet and follow a parent’s gaze.
 However, if an infant’s vision isn’t developing properly, their interaction with parents could be muted simply because they are having difficulty seeing them.
 That’s why vision tests should be used to rule out eye-problems before a diagnosis of ASD.

 Also, Adesman notes that children with hearing problems will often be very visually engaged.
-“Children with an Autism spectrum disorder typically are going to have either gaze aversion or may not be as visually engaged,” he explains.
+“Children with a spectrum disorder typically are going to have either gaze aversion or may not be as visually engaged,” he explains.

 Children with ASD are typically thought to be sensitive to certain sensory inputs, though it should be said that many aren’t.
 However, there are children who are not on the spectrum but are still highly sensitive to sound and touch.
 Something like a twisted sock or a tag in their shirt might set them off.